 DRI donates large boxes of toys each year to be distributed by the Leprechaun Foundation of Cleveland to children in area hospitals for the holiday season.
 Additionally, Mrs. Amy Charney, Home-Economics teacher at Solon Middle School, and her class did something really special for kids receiving treatments in area hospitals.
 They sewed stuffed animals with sewing kits donated by DRI.
 The Leprechaun Foundation, an organization devoted to helping these children and their families, distribute the stuffed animals.

 DRI participates in various other fundraisers, charitable events, and opportunities to give in the community.
-Over the past few years, DRI has volunteered with organizations such as Dress for Success, as well as volunteering for a local church's annual Thanksgiving dinner.
+Over the past few years, DRI has volunteered with organizations such as Greater Cleveland Food Bank, Cleveland Kicks-It, Dress for Success, as well as volunteering for a local church's annual Thanksgiving dinner.